© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ringwork in Castle Wood, immediately south west of Little Knowle is a scheduled monument protected by Historic England under reference 1020155.
 View the official record →

-Ringwork in Castle Wood is a medieval earthwork fortification located in Kent, southwest of Little Knowle.
+Ringwork in Castle Wood, located immediately south west of Little Knowle in Kent, is a motte-and-bailey fortification of Norman date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020155.

 Ringwork in Castle Wood, immediately south west of Little Knowle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020155.